 Because of the 'honest' pigment characteristics, Rublev paint has beautiful colours in their range.
 The paints vary in consistency and fluidity but overall seem fairly easy to brush out.
 Some pigments are very fluid, while others are much more stiff.

 A lot of their range contains toxic pigments (lead) so for artists who, like me, tend to stay away from toxic pigments the choice is somewhat limited.
-But I have worked with a selection of earth colours that were absolutely wonderful to work with.
+[Edit: please note Rublev's own comment below this post where it is stated that "out of the 109 colors in the range of Rublev Colours Artist Oils, 72 are considered to be non-hazardous", so I was wrong] But I have worked with a selection of earth colours that were absolutely wonderful to work with.
 The only colour I could not get on with was Barite White which, for me, was too much like transparent glue and it had very little mixing value.
 The Lemon Ochre is gritty and thick, while the Blue Ridge Yellow Ochre, is much finer and more fluid, which you can clearly see in my photos.
 In other colours you see similar variations.
 I really liked the Maya Blue and Venetian Red.

 Many artists who appreciate 'true' and 'honest' paint will appreciate Rublev oils.
 They are top quality paints for the discerning artist.
 Are they for me?
 I find some of the colours too gritty and prefer a more smooth and easy spreadable paint (also because I prefer not to use mediums).
 There are few non toxic colours available, although their earths are nice, so I will keep and use the colours I have now.